porbo/dsi-translation/README.md

 If we look country by country, we see that there is no country where the native translators caused a significant change in conversion rate.

 On a side note, the original data includes plenty of users using the English or other versions of the website.
-We should not include them when testing the effect of different Spanish translations, but in this case, this was not the main issue.
+We should not include them when testing the effect of different Spanish translations, but this was not the main issue this time.

 ## Solution
 As a quick check if we encounter this issue in the future, we can use the total_vs_bycountry function in src.check.